appleseed-iii/app-plugin-boilerplate/README.md

 ## Steps used to create your local project

-1. create a new directory to hold this project
-    A. you will clone app-ethereum, ledger plugin-tools & app-plugin-boilerplate into this new directory
+1. create a new directory to hold this project.
+You will clone app-ethereum, ledger plugin-tools & app-plugin-boilerplate into this new directory

 2. clone app-ethereum